Javascript is not enabled.

 “Legislation that establishes daily transaction limits, requires fraud warnings and ensures that operators are licensed with the state would go a long way to helping prevent Virginians from being victimized by scammers at crypto kiosks,” says Jared Calfee, AARP Virginia’s state director.

-Legislation will, hopefully, include language to create a helpline or other way for local law enforcement agencies, which often don’t have experience in investigating crypto fraud, to connect with state police or attorney general’s office, says state Sen. Saddam Azlan Salim (D-Fairfax), who is leading the state’s charge on digital currency regulation.
+Legislation will, hopefully, include language to create a helpline or other way for local law enforcement agencies, which often don’t have experience in investigating crypto fraud, to connect with state police or the attorney general’s office, says state Sen. Saddam Azlan Salim (D-Fairfax), who is leading the state’s charge on digital currency regulation.

-Salim says that kiosk operators have been at the table and even supportive of most of the protections, if it means they can still have machines in the state.
+Salim says that kiosk operators have been at the table and even supportive of most of the protections if it means they can still have machines in the state.

 Transparency, accountability

 Cities are also taking action.
-The city councils in Spokane, Washington and St. Paul, Minnesota, last year voted to ban crypto ATMs altogether.
+The city councils in Spokane, Washington, and St. Paul, Minnesota, last year voted to ban crypto ATMs altogether.

 However, consumer protection laws won’t prevent all crypto ATM–related fraud, so enforcement is also key, says Iowa Attorney General Brenna Bird (R).

-In 2025, Bird sued two kiosk operators in the state, Bitcoin Depot and CoinFlip, after her investigation found at least 95 percent of transactions at their machines were fraudulent and cost Iowans about $20 million in less than three years.
+In 2025, Bird sued two kiosk operators in the state, Bitcoin Depot and CoinFlip, after her investigation found that at least 95 percent of transactions at their machines were fraudulent and cost Iowans about $20 million in less than three years.

 Unlock Access to AARP Members Edition